Subaru-PFS/spt_target_uploader/docs/docs/issues.md

 ### The input file is not read properly after modification

+Workarounds can be changing the filename, switching to a non-WebKit browser such as Firefox, or reloading the app to proceed with your modified file.
 If you use Google Chrome or WebKit-based browsers, you may encounter an issue that the content of the input file is not properly loaded and displayed after some modification of the content following validation errors and/or simulation results.
 It seems a WebKit-related issue and we have not found a solid solution to this.
-You can change the filename, switch to a non-WebKit browser such as Firefox, or reload the app to proceed with your modified file.